xoidlabs/xoid/docs/recipes/refactoring-react-classes.md

 **xoid** can provide a scaffolding system for refactoring React class components into function components.
 During refactoring, intermediate version of the component keeps working.

-Let's assume the following following class component is being refactored.
+Let's imagine that the following class component is going to be refactored:
 ```js
 class App extends React.Component {
   // state